azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Suzaku and Lelouch wake up on an island with no memory of what happened to them after the Avalon’s appearance</p>
+<p align="center">Suzaku and Lelouch wake up on an island with no memory of what happened to them after the Avalon’s appearance.
+But Lelouch has more to worry about when Princess Euphemia reveals she knows Zero’s identity.</p>
 </td>
 </tr>
 </table>